List of DC Comics characters: D: Dubbilex in other media

+Mickey DuBois

+Michael "Mickey" DuBois is the brother of Bloodsport (Robert DuBois).
+The character, created by writer and artist John Byrne, first appeared in Superman #4 (April 1987).

+Michael posed as African-American "Bobby DuBois" who was drafted to serve in the United States Armed Forces during the Vietnam War and was sent into combat in Vietnam because his older brother was a draft dodger that ultimately went insane from guilt after Michael lost both his arms and legs.
+Jimmy Olsen learned of DuBois who calmed Bloodsport down.

+Mickey is reintroduced to the DC Universe during Infinite Frontier with a similar backstory where he served during the Iraq War and is killed in action in Iraq.

+Alternate versions of Mickey DuBois

+An Earth 3 version of the character has a wife and a son.

+Additional unidentified doppelgängers of Mickey are displaced with Bloodsport.

 Henri Ducard

 Henri Ducard is a character appearing in American comic books published by DC Comics.
 The character, created by Sam Hamm and Denys Cowan, first appeared in Detective Comics #599 (April 1989).

 Henri Ducard was a French detective who trained Bruce Wayne in manhunting and acted as one of his mentors, but his moral ambiguity played a role in their conflict.
 He would later encounter and befriend Tim Drake on a case involving Lady Shiva and King Snake.

 In The New 52, Ducard would return in the series Batman and Robin where he trained his son Morgan Ducard in assassination under the name NoBody, an enemy of Damian Wayne.